7 ways to make your old phone feel like new

 Well, there may be: Even if your phone is sealed, it may be possible to install a new battery -- and nothing makes a phone feel like new again like a new battery.

 My advice: Hire a pro.
 Although the actual batteries can be had for cheap -- as little as $8 (£5) -- if you hit up eBay or another online source, the labor is tricky.
-(To open a Galaxy S6, for example, you have to apply heat to weaken the glue.)
+(To open a Galaxy S6 (£305.00 at Amazon.co.uk), for example, you have to apply heat to weaken the glue.)
 I think it's worth finding a local phone-repair shop that has experience doing the work and uses reliable batteries.

 In my neck of the woods, for example, I found a shop that would replace an iPhone 6S Plus battery for $59 and a Galaxy S6 battery for $69.
 That's a lot less than buying a whole new phone just to get all-day battery life.